Focus on Germany as EADS, BAE inch closer to deal

 EADS is controlled by a pact between the French state and two core industrial shareholders, Lagardere and German carmaker Daimler, which collectively own 45 percent.

-EADS wants to scrap the pact in order to rid the company of special interests and give it "normalised" corporate governance.
+EADS wants to scrap the pact in order to rid the company of special interests and give it "normalized" corporate governance.

 But the priority for Britain is to ensure that the deal is as watertight as possible against any objections from the United States, where it will be subject to a thorough review.